Dessin cafetière italienne

 Step 8Rinse the moka pot reservoir under cold water to completely stop the extraction.
 Serve the cups.

-~ Freshly ground coffee will consistently provide a much better tasting experience.
+Freshly ground coffeewill consistently offer a much better tasting experience.

-~ Clean the machine after each use to remove any traces of coffee from the aluminum
+Clean the Mochaafter each use to remove all traces of coffee from the aluminum

 Discover other recipes